Julius Pintsch: Navigation lights

 In 1878, the successful illumination of buoys was first achieved by Pintsch's Patent Lighting Company Ltd using their compressed oil-gas system.
 The gas became a popular means of illuminating buoys, beacons and unmanned lighthouses, because it allowed the devices to remain lit for several months without servicing.
 The Clyde Lighthouse Trustees were the first company to adopt the system officially.
 That was followed by the Suez Canal Company, which installed 59 buoys and 39 beacons lit using Pintch's system, to enable the canal to be navigable by night as well as by day.
 The buoys held compressed gas sufficient for two months' constant illumination between refills.

 In 1884, the Pintsch company demonstrated its system as part of a trial of different lighthouse illuminants conducted on the cliffs by the South Foreland Lighthouses.
 After the trials, the Corporation of Trinity House purchased the associated gasworks and re-erected it at their Blackwall depot to manufacture Pintsch gas for its own use.
 In the following year, they established the first of a number of illuminated buoys and unattended beacons on the Thames Estuary using the system.
 By 1886, over 200 Pintsch gas-lit buoys, beacons, lighthouses and lightships were operational, in North and South America, Australia, and around the coasts of Europe, as well as on the Suez Canal.
 The automatic apparatus used in Pintsch gas beacons enabled them to be installed in relatively inaccessible locations, or used for 'unwatched' or unattended lights.

 Pintsch gas lights continued to be used for navigation into the 20th century, but after the First World War, Pintsch gas began to be superseded by acetylene as the preferred fuel for unattended navigation lights.
 By the early 1930s, very few buoys or beacons were still being lit by Pintsch gas.

-Electric light
+Electric light and railway technology

-Early in the twentieth century, Pintsch AG diversified its interests to include filaments for electric lighting, to electric lighting systems, and decorative neon lighting.
+Early in the twentieth century, Pintsch AG diversified its interests in lighting to include filaments for electric lighting, to electric lighting systems, and decorative neon lighting; and on the railway side to include level crossing signals and electro-mechanical interlocking systems.